On the Nori and Hodge realisations of Voevodsky motives: Introduction

-The 6 operations on $\Dd^b(\mathrm{MHM}^p(-))$ and $\Dd^b(\Mp(X))$ constructed by Saito, Ivorra, S. Morel and Terenzi admit $\infty$-categorical lifts and are defined over any finite type $k$-scheme.
-For every finite type $k$-scheme there exist essentially unique $\infty$-functors
+The 6 operations on the categories $\Dd^b(\mathrm{MHM}(-))$ and $\Dd^b(\Mp(-))$ constructed by Saito, Ivorra, S. Morel and Terenzi admit $\infty$-categorical lifts and are defined over any finite type $k$-scheme.
+For every finite type $k$-scheme $X$ there exists an $\infty$-functor and if $k$ is a subfield of $\C$ there exist $\infty$-functors

 and